silshack/fall2013/_posts/landon/2013-10-23-jekyll-post-process.md

 (enter password)
 ```

-Magically, I could go to [landongrindheim.github.io/jekyllblog] and see what I had done, before doing a single thing on the github site itself.
+Magically, I could go to [my site](landongrindheim.github.io/jekyllblog) and see what I had done, before doing a single thing on the github site itself.